-Dr. Ashwin Ram is Chief Innovation Officer of Augmented Social Cognition at Xerox PARC.
-His team focuses on social computing technologies to augment human cognition in a variety of application areas, including health and wellness.
-His research expertise includes artificial intelligence and cognitive science—spanning natural language processing, case-based reasoning, machine learning, educational technology, social media, and AI applications.
+Dr. Ashwin Ram is Area Manager & Chief Innovation Officer of Interactive Intelligence at Xerox PARC.
+He leads a team to invent new technologies that make people smarter, particularly in consumer health and wellness.
+His research expertise includes artificial intelligence and cognitive science — spanning natural language processing, case-based reasoning, machine learning, educational technology, social media, and AI applications.
+His latest project is Fittle, a mobile app that helps people adopt healthier lifestyles.

 Prior to joining PARC, Dr. Ram was an Associate Professor in the School of Interactive Computing in the College of Computing of the Georgia Institute of Technology and Director of Georgia Tech’s Cognitive Computing Lab.
 He has also been an Associate Professor of Cognitive Science, an Adjunct Professor in the School of Psychology, and an Adjunct Professor in Department of Math & Computer Science at Emory University.